n0x1m/hugoext/README.md

 The output directory for both hugo and hugoext is `./public`.
 It's ok to mix the two into the same file tree as each directory will contain an `index.html` and an `index.gmi` file.

+## Acknowledgements & Attribution

+For config parsing and compatibility, this repo uses the latest hugo source tree as the functions are all exported.
+For markdown and metadata parsing of hugo content files, I've extracted some code from [hugo@v0.49.2](https://github.com/gohugoio/hugo/tree/v0.49.2/) tree and made them importable in the local [hugo](./hugo) package.
+The version had required frontmatter, metadata and section permalink parsers still available in well isolated functions, so I didn't need to recreate them.